SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Tutorials/Redirect_Sort_Operator.md

 ## Step 7: Build a query using the new custom operator

-Now that the implement is finished, we can test and use our sort redirector in a query:
+Now that the implement is finished, you can test and use your sort redirector in a query:

 1. Add the data source containing the IP addresses.
 This can be any CSV source, parameter table, etc.
 1. Append the *Rank IP address* custom operator that creates the rank column if that column does not exist yet.